-The members of the National Assembly, either individually, or collectively may interpellate the Prime Minster or any member of the the Government by means of a request [requête]
+The members of the National Assembly, either individually, or collectively[,] may interpellate the Prime Minister or any member of the Government by means of a petition [requête].

-The members of the National Assembly may equally obtain, by means of written or oral questions, any information on the activities or the acts of administration of the Government.
+The members of the National Assembly may equally obtain, by means of written or oral questions, all information about the activities or the acts of administration of the Government.